randyzwitch/randyzwitch.github.io/_posts/2013-04-25-big-data-hadoop-amazon-ec2-cloudera-part-2.md

 &nbsp;

 _Update, 7/13/13:_ As is the case with any open-source project, there have been several changes to the Cloudera Manager that makes setup easier.
-When getting started, on the screen where it asks &#8220;Which Cloudera do you want to deploy?&#8221;, choose &#8216;Cloudera Standard&#8217;.
-Also, once you get to slides 13-14 where you click on the link to get started with Hue, the link now works correctly (you don&#8217;t need to search for the Amazon DNS any more!)
+When getting started, on the screen where it asks "Which Cloudera do you want to deploy?", choose 'Cloudera Standard'.
+Also, once you get to slides 13-14 where you click on the link to get started with Hue, the link now works correctly (you don't need to search for the Amazon DNS any more!)